yusuf-madkour/Toy-projects/ASCII art/Readme.md

 asciiart.py [-h] [-m] [-i] [-c]

-positional arguments:
-                  The path to the image you want to render.
+Required arguments: The path to the image you want to render.

-optional arguments:
+Optional arguments:
   -h, --help      Show this help message and exit

   -m , --mode     Choose brightness mode, available options are average,